axiom-data-science/portal-docs/how-to/catalog/download-using-opendap.rst

 .. note::  The default time stride is 1, which downloads all time slices in the dataset; a stride of 2 will download every second time slice, and so forth.

-For more information about NetCDF Subset, please see the :ref:`gridded-data-overview` section.
+For more information about NetCDF Subset, please see the :ref:`Gridded Data <gridded-data-overview>` section.